Mahmoudz/Porto/docs/docs/Intro.md

 ## Overview

-**Porto** is a modern software architectural pattern providing a robust framework of guidelines, principles, and patterns.
+**Porto** is a Scalable Software Architectural Pattern providing a robust framework of guidelines, principles, and patterns.
 It is designed to facilitate the creation of software that is scalable, maintainable, and reusable.
 Porto allows you to start with a clean monolith and expand to microservices as needed, thanks to its modular structure which facilitates easy scaling and separation of concerns.
-Its adherence to the single responsibility principle enhances its integration with AI tools like GitHub Copilot, aiding in feature development, debugging, and more.
+Its adherence to the single responsibility principle enhances its integration with AI tools like Claude Code, Codex, GitHub Copilot and Cursor aiding in feature development, debugging, and more.

 <img src="/img/porto_ship_1.png" alt="Porto Components" style={{width: '100%'}} />